google-research/circuit_training/README.md

 $ export PYTHON_VERSION=python3.9
 $ export DREAMPLACE_PATTERN=dreamplace_20231214_c5a83e5_${PYTHON_VERSION}.tar.gz
 # If the verson of TF-Agents in the table is not current, change this command to
-# match the version tf-agenst that matches the branch of Circuit Training used.
+# match the version tf-agenst that matches the branch of AlphaChip used.
 $ export TF_AGENTS_PIP_VERSION=tf-agents[reverb]

 # Clone the Repo and checkout the desired branch.